-Textbooks that failed to meet the above and other criteria in the Guiding Principles for Quality Textbooks will not be placed on the Recommended Textbook or e-Textbook List for selection by schools.
+Textbooks that fail to meet the above and other criteria in the Guiding Principles will not be placed on the Recommended List for selection by schools.

-77. Basic Law education, civic education, human rights education and education against discrimination are included in the curriculum and are addressed in a wide range of subjects at different key stages of learning such as General Studies at primary level, curricula under the Personal, Social and Humanities Education at secondary level, and the core subject of

-Liberal Studies implemented in the senior secondary curriculum.
+78. Basic Law education, civic education, human rights education and education against discrimination are included in the curriculum and are addressed in a wide range of subjects at different key stages of learning such as General Studies at primary level, curricula under the Personal, Social and Humanities Education at secondary level, and the core subject of Liberal Studies implemented in the senior secondary curriculum.
 To support schools in promoting the concepts and values pertaining to these curriculum areas, professional development programmes and resources support are provided to empower teachers' professional capability to implement these curricula.
-Relevant learning activities (including Mainland exchange programmes, project learning, museum visits, service learning, etc.) to enhance students' understanding and application of the Basic Law in daily lives are provided to deepen students' understanding of the concepts and values relating to civic education, human rights education and education against discrimination.
+Relevant learning activities (including Mainland exchange programmes, project learning, museum visits, service learning, etc.) to enhance students' understanding and application of the Basic Law in daily lives are also provided.

-78. The development of the Hong Kong school curriculum has advanced into a new phase of ongoing curriculum renewal.
+79. The development of the Hong Kong school curriculum has advanced into a new phase of ongoing curriculum renewal.
 One of the key emphases is "promoting values education" which includes the priority values and attitudes of respect for others, responsibility, commitment, care for others, etc. In parallel, Basic Law education will be strengthened so as to reinforce the cultivation of values and attitudes among students, including human rights, equality, freedom, caring, responsibility, etc.

-(f) Participation of NGOs in promotion of human rights
+Participation of NGOs in promotion of human rights

-79. A number of NGOs are dedicated to the promotion of human rights in the HKSAR.
+80. A number of NGOs are dedicated to the promotion of human rights in the HKSAR.
 Some focus on the rights of a group of people such as ethnic minorities, children, persons with disabilities, or women.
-Others have a wider scope, embracing all, or most of, the issues addressed in the human rights treaties.
+Others have a wider scope embracing a broader range of human rights issues.

-80. The HKSAR Government has increasingly engaged or collaborated with NGOs in matters relevant to the promotion of human rights.
+81. The HKSAR Government has increasingly engaged or collaborated with NGOs in matters relevant to the promotion of human rights.
 This includes seeking their views during the preparation of reports in respect of the HKSAR under the human rights treaties and in considering follow-up actions on the Concluding Observations, seeking their views on issues of policy and other matters concerning human rights, as well as co-operation on public promotion and provision of support services.

-81. To strengthen the liaison with NGOs, a number of forums have been established to provide platforms for exchanging views with NGOs on various issues concerning human rights.
+82. To strengthen the liaison with NGOs, a number of forums have been established to provide platforms for exchanging views with NGOs on various issues concerning human rights.
 These include:

-(i) Human Rights Forum
+Human Rights Forum

-82. The Forum first met in October 2003.
+83. The Forum first met in October 2003.
 It provides a platform for NGOs to have regular meetings with the HKSAR Government for discussions on various human rights issues, including the implementation of various human rights treaties as well as other issues of concern.

-(ii) Children's Rights Forum
+Children's Rights Forum

-83. The Children's Rights Forum aims to provide a platform for exchanging views on matters concerning children's rights among the HKSAR Government, children's representatives, NGOs focusing on children's rights and other human rights NGOs.
+84. The Children's Rights Forum aims to provide a platform for exchanging views on matters concerning children's rights among the HKSAR Government, children's representatives, and NGOs focusing on human rights (including those on children's rights).

-(iii) Ethnic Minorities Forum
+Ethnic Minorities Forum

-84. The Forum provides a channel of communication between the HKSAR Government and Hong Kong's ethnic minority communities and organisations dedicated to serving them.
+85. The Forum provides a channel of communication between the HKSAR Government and Hong Kong's ethnic minority communities and organisations dedicated to serving them.
 It helps to identify the concerns and needs of the ethnic communities and discuss possible ways of addressing them.

-85. The agenda and notes of the meetings of the above forums are publicly available on the HKSAR Government website.
+86. The agenda and notes of the meetings of the above forums are publicly available on the HKSAR Government website.

-2. Reporting process
+Reporting process